 When you get to the signup form, you have some basic data to fill out, including (for some reason) the annual revenue of your company:

 Once that is done, you can move on to your settings to choose your preferences, which is the most important part of the setup.
 Choose the industries that apply to you so that you only get queries that are relevant to you.

-You may be tempted to tick off everything but you will get A LOT of emails.
-We only have 2-3 categories activated at a time, which results in 20-30 emails in each round, with 3 rounds per day.
+You may be tempted to check everything off, but you will get a lot of emails.
+We only have 2–3 categories activated at a time, which results in 20–30 emails in each round, with 3 rounds per day.

 When we got started, we were subscribed to the Master HARO list and several other lists, which resulted in a lot of doubles showing up.
 Instead, we are subscribed to the Master HARO list only now, and we quickly scan through the queries every day to find the best fit.
 However, wading through 100 emails every day can get pretty old, pretty quickly.
 That’s why you need to do the next step…

 Set your goals first

 Before responding to any queries, it’s best to determine what your aim is with HARO.
 We’ve used it as a way to get links and that’s where our story ends.
 However, you may want to get more visitors to your site, more leads, more conversions, or some other goal.
 While we can’t make any claims for all of these goals, make sure to carefully weigh out if it’s worth investing time in HARO for these efforts, considering you can do something more effective and with a better ROI.

 How to get backlinks through HARO

 Now that you’ve registered and entered your preferences, you will start getting emails.
 In the beginning, two things will happen:

 - You will feel overwhelmed with the number of emails